 Many home buyers assume that just because a home is a foreclosed property that they will get a deal and the property is under market value.
 This is so not true.

-- I strongly suggest home buyers who are looking at foreclosed homes or fixer uppers to also look at regular homes that is listed in the market place
+- I strongly suggest home buyers who are looking at foreclosed homes or fixer-uppers to also look at regular homes that are listed in the market place

 - Many foreclosures are either listed at market price or above market price initially

 - When the property sits in the market for many months, that is when lenders who own the foreclosed home will drop the market price